Saturday 21st is the day of the Annual Community Litter Pick.

 Coffee Mornings

-Our next will be held at the beautiful Church of St Oswald's Hooe on Saturday April 12th between 10:30 & 12:00.
+Our next will be held at the beautiful Church of St Oswald's Hooe on Saturday March 14th 2026 at 10:30.
+We look forward to seeing you then.

 Would you like to get involved?